-- those run directly by the EU itself, such as diplomatic offensives by the Commissioner in non-EU countries to develop agri-food trade, participation in fairs and communication campaigns to promote EU farm products
+- those run directly by the EU itself, such as diplomatic offensives by the Commissioner in non-EU countries to develop agri-food trade, or participation in fairs and communication campaigns.

-The European Commission defines the strategic priorities for promoting EU farm products and funding criteria in a yearly work programme outlining products and possible markets.
+The Commission defines the strategic priorities for promoting EU farm products and the funding criteria in an annual work programme outlining products and possible markets.

-The Consumers, Health, Agriculture and Food Executive Agency (CHAFEA) puts this strategic policy into practice on behalf of the Commission.
+The European Research Executive Agency (REA) puts this strategic policy into practice on behalf of the Commission.

 It does this by:

 - publishing calls for proposals and evaluating proposals;

 - awarding grants and managing grant agreements for so-called multi programmes (that involve at least two organisations from at least two EU countries or one or more EU institutions);

 - organising events and communication campaigns both inside and outside the EU.

 The Commission adopts a decision to select simple programmes based on the ranking of the proposals established by REA.